 The basic legal premise concerning complicity in criminal acts is whether you know or not.
-If someone steals some money, and then comes to you and buys something with that stolen money, and you know that the money is stolen, then you are complicit in the crime 2.
+If someone steals some money, and then comes to you and buys something with that stolen money, and you know that the money is stolen, then you are complicit in the crime2This explanation is extremely simplistic, and don’t use my law degrees to shame me.
 Currently, when someone steals some money, he goes around and buys stuff with it.
 You can’t expect supermarkets to know which money is stolen and which isn’t.
 If someone goes and buys a new Bugatti with cash in order for him to wake up in it , then that is pretty suspect, but still the burden is not completely on the Bugatti dealership to know whether the money is stolen or not.
 It is well within a person’s rights to ask the bank to provide him with $1.5M in cash, take that cash to the Bugatti dealership and have that experience.
 With Virtual Currencies, it is still the same premise, although it is possible to create a system where the ‘knowing’ can be automatic.
 Either this can be done regionally across different jurisdictions, or it can be done internationally as a joint project between various law enforcement agencies.

 The premise is, to have a database (or better yet, a decentralised database) where law enforcement agencies can log virtual currency usernames involved in criminal activities.
 This database would be used similarly to how current systems work.
 People are investigated, their accounts are frozen, then they are charged, convicted, and their assets are confiscated.
 In terms of virtual currencies, the database of virtual currency users can be used to communicate which users were involved and are guilty of criminal activity: people that have acquired value unfairly.
 These databases allegedly already exist, and law enforcement agencies have them, but they are not open/public, and they are probably not cooperating with each other (because of bureaucracy).